MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/allow-syncing-only-on-specific-domains.md

 > Make sure to add the domain GUID of the computer domain membership.
 If users are in a separate domain, only the domain GUID that the computer account is joined to is required.

 > [!IMPORTANT]
 > This setting is only applicable to Active Directory domains.
 It does not apply to Azure AD domains.
-If you have devices which are only Azure AD joined, consider using a [Conditional Access Policy](/azure/active-directory/conditional-access/overview) instead.
+If you have devices which are only Azure AD joined, consider using a [Conditional Access Policy](/azure/active-directory/conditional-access/concept-conditional-access-cloud-apps#office-365-preview) targeting Office 365 instead.

 5. If you want to prevent Mac OS users from syncing entirely, select the **Block sync on Mac OS** check box.